-A topographic or topographical land survey shows the height, depth, size and location of any manmade or natural features on a given parcel of land, as well as the changes or contours in elevation throughout the parcel.
+A topographic survey or topographical land survey shows the height, depth, size and location of any manmade or natural features on a given parcel of land, as well as the changes or contours in elevation throughout the parcel.
 While boundary surveys focus on horizontal measurements, topographic surveys are about elevation.
 You will also hear these surveys referred to as “topo surveys” in related industries.

 Topographic Surveys: Historical Background

-To conduct a topographic survey, a surveying-quality global positioning system (GPS) unit and an electronic distance measurement (EDM) total station theodolite (TST) are used to determine the locations of features shown on the plan.
-A topographic survey shows existing features, property lines, and contour lines that indicate the lay of the land
+A surveying-quality global positioning system (GPS) unit and an electronic distance measurement (EDM) total station theodolite (TST) are used to determine the locations of features shown on the plan.
+The topography survey shows existing features, property lines, and contour lines that indicate the lay of the land

 Land survey services are asked to produce topographic surveys for: